Elections Canada - Canada Revenue Agency Consent Initiative - Inspire Democracy

 Elections Canada - Canada Revenue Agency Consent Initiative

-As well, Canadian citizens aged 14 to 17 can check "Yes" on their tax form to be included the Register of Future Electors.
-When they turn 18, they will be added to the National Register of Electors and be ready to vote in federal elections.
+Canadian citizens aged 14 to 17 can check “Yes” to Elections Canada’s question on their tax form to be added to the Register of Future Electors.
+When they turn 18, they will be added to the National Register of Electors and ready to vote in federal elections.

-Voting is habit forming: Young people who start voting early are more likely to become lifelong voters!
+Voting is habit-forming: People who start voting at an early age are more likely to become lifelong voters.

 Spread the word in your community

-Get the message out by any means available: email, newsletters, social media, posters, workshops (e.g. about taxes)—even informal discussions!
-You will find on this web page various tools and messages that may help.
-If you have any other tips or ideas about how to promote the Check "Yes" campaign, please share them!
+Get the message out using email, newsletters, social media, posters, workshops (e.g. about taxes) and even informal discussions!
+Below, you will find various tools and messages that may help.
+If you have any tips or ideas about how to encourage people to check “Yes” on their tax form, please share them!

 Useful links and printable sheets